 The Challenge of Our Data

 First, let me illustrate the scale of our data.
 We ingest about 50,000 data points per second from web browsers across the web.
-Our data collection infrastructure receives data from 475 million unique browsers monthly, and their browsing activity involves over 10 billion page views per month to publisher sites, and many billions more events to measure things like time spent per page.
+Our data collection infrastructure receives data from 475 million unique browsers monthly, and their browsing activity involves over 10 billion page views per month to sites, and many billions more events to measure things like time spent per page.
 This results in terabytes of raw data per month, and many terabytes of data in our archive.

-We also continuously crawl publisher websites for metadata, and we’ve built a web page metadata cache which is, itself, a few hundred gigabytes of ever-changing rich metadata, such as the full text of articles published, headlines, image thumbnail URLs, sections, authors, CMS tags, and more.
+We also continuously crawl sites for metadata, and we’ve built a web page metadata cache which is, itself, a few hundred gigabytes of ever-changing rich metadata, such as the full text of articles published, headlines, image thumbnail URLs, sections, authors, CMS tags, and more.
 We must continuously join this metadata to our analytics stream to produce the insights that we do.